angular/angular/aio/content/tutorial/first-app/first-app-lesson-03.md

 If you have any trouble during this lesson, you can review the completed code for this lesson, in the <live-example></live-example> for this lesson.

 ## After you finish
-* Your app has a new component: `HousingLocationComponent` and it displays a message confirming that the component was added to your application.
+Your app has a new component, `HousingLocationComponent`, and it displays a message confirming that the component was added to your application.

 ## Lesson steps